 Mediterranean Three Bean Salad | The Mediterranean Dish.
 Three bean salad with chopped veggies, capers, fresh herbs and a zesty Mediterranean garlic Dijon vinaigrette.
 Best bean salad; the perfect potluck salad or healthy side dish.
 See it on TheMediterraneanDish.com

 Easy three bean salad recipe packed with Mediterranean flavors from fresh herbs, capers, and a zesty Dijon garlic vinaigrette.
-Instead of mushy canned green beans, use fresh steamed ones, or swap them out for another type of bean.
-I chose to use cannellini beans!
-After dressing the bean salad, allow it to chill in the refrigerator for at least 30 minutes before serving, so that the beans can absorb the zippy dressing.
+If you have the time, allow it to chill in the refrigerator for at least 30 minutes before serving, so the beans can absorb the zippy dressing.

 Prep – 15 minutes